Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction

 In the first case, the collision that follows is either of type $\mathfrak{b}$, closing the cycle, or it is of type $\mathfrak{c}$, but then such a collision is necessarily followed by a collision type $\mathfrak{b}$ (because after $\mathfrak{a}$ and $\mathfrak{c}$, {\circled{1}} {} and {\circled{2}} {} are separating, as well as {\circled{3}} {} and {\circled{4}} {}, so that the only pair that might collide next is {\circled{2}} {}- {\circled{3}} {}), closing the cycle also in this case.
-The case when $\mathfrak{c}$ follows immediately the first $\mathfrak{b}$ collision is treated in the same way.\\ We will then focus our attention on the following discrete dynamical system, which we call the \emph{$\mathfrak{b}$-to-$\mathfrak{b}$ mapping}:
+The case when $\mathfrak{c}$ follows immediately the first $\mathfrak{b}$ collision is treated in the same way.\\ We extract from the sequence $(t_k)_k$ the subsequence $(\widetilde{t}_k)_k$ such that $p_2(\widetilde{t}_k) = 0 \ \forall k \geq 0$, so that we reduced the dimension of the dynamical system.
+We will then focus our attention on the following discrete dynamical system, which we call the \emph{$\mathfrak{b}$-to-$\mathfrak{b}$ mapping}: